tanweitao1228/Simple-AVSAD/README.md

 1. Feature analysis: how different features contribute to the task?

 2. Feature fusion: how to integrate features from different modalities?

+### How to find papers?

+1. got to http://openaccess.thecvf.com/menu.py, we can find recent papers in ECCV, CVPR, ICCV.
+Then, search key words, for example visual dialog, you can find corresponding works

+2. similarly, you can also use google scholar